rosehosting/install-joomla/README.md

 1. Download the script to your server
 2. Make the script executable, then execute the script:
 `chmod +x install-joomla.sh && ./install-joomla.sh`

+For more information, please go to our blog post https://www.rosehosting.com/blog/script-install-joomla-3-7-on-a-centosfedora-vps/